 Description: Part 902 sets out the indicators by which HUD measures the performance of a PHA.
 The indicators measure a PHA's physical condition, financial condition, management operations, and Capital Fund obligation and occupancy.
-HUD is waiving this inspection requirement and is alternatively postponing physical inspections for all PHAs until further notice, except where there is a threat to life or property.
-HUD will primarily rely on residents' complaints and potentially other sources such as news articles, Congressional inquiries and field office requests to identify threat to life or property.

-Further, for PHA that had a PHAS score pending as of the date of this Notice, and for any PHA with a fiscal year ending on or before December 31, 2020, HUD will not issue a new PHAS score unless the PHA requests that a new PHAS score be issued.
+HUD inspections resumed on October 5, 2020.
+For any PHAs with a fiscal year end of March 31, 2021, HUD will not issue a new PHAS score unless the PHA requests that a new PHAS score be issued.
 HUD will instead carry forward the most recent PHAS score on record.
+For any PHAs with a fiscal year end on and after June 30, 2021, HUD will issue advisory scores through March 31, 2022.

-Period of Availability: HUD will resume issuing new PHAS scores beginning with PHAs with fiscal year end dates of March 31, 2021.
+Period of Availability: HUD will resume issuing PHAS scores for PHAs beginning with fiscal years ending on June 30, 2021.
+The scores will be advisory only for four consecutive quarters ending with PHAs with fiscal years ending on March 31, 2022.